 Oney “Ona” Judge is a name you should recognize but have probably never heard before.
 In the US we consistently misteach and mischaracterize the history of slavery in schools; sometimes the entire era is completely glossed over or “white-washed” to the point of erasing the struggles of those in bondage completely.
-Like all people, Oney’s life and identity was intersectional–she was a woman, a woman of color, a mother, a slave, and poor–also factors for her story not as often told.
+Like all people, Oney’s life and identity was intersectional–she was a woman, a woman of color, a mother, an enslaved person, and poor–all factors of her story not as often told.
 She defied one of the most important men in the United States for a freer life.

 Oney was owned by the Washingtons.
 Yeah, those Washingtons.
-Coinciding with the absence of black narratives in American history books, we’ve also failed to have conversations around what it means when many of the “founding fathers” owned human beings.
-Washington himself knew that slavery was wrong (he wrote in his will to free his slaves after his wife’s death) but still passed some of the harshest slavery laws while he was president.
+Coinciding with the absence of Black narratives in American history books, we’ve also failed to have conversations around what it means when many of the “founding fathers” owned human beings.
+Washington himself knew that slavery was wrong (he wrote in his will to free the people he enslaved after his wife’s death) but still passed some of the harshest slavery laws while he was president.

 But the focus of this story is Oney Judge.
 She escaped slavery and lived her life constantly fearing that she could be recaptured.
-Oney suffered crippling poverty and heartache, but for her, the struggle was a small price in exchange for her own freedom.
+Oney suffered crippling poverty and heartache, but for her, the struggle was worth it if it meant living a life with her own freedom.
 Author Erica Armstrong Dunbar states:

 “We have famous fugitives, like Harriet Tubman and Frederick Douglass… but decades before them, Ona Judge did this.”Schuessler, Jennifer.
 “In Search of the Slave Who Defied George Washington.”